 Resurfacing is a natural part of owning a tennis court.
-Even well-maintained hard wearing court surfaces will have a natural lifespan, so if you’re court is beginning to deteriorate it could be time to think about having it resurfaced.
-At Sovereign Sports we have years of experience in resurfacing worn tennis courts as well as surface changes.
+Even well-maintained hard-wearing court surfaces will have a natural lifespan, so if your court is beginning to deteriorate it could be time to think about having it resurfaced.
+At Sovereign Sports, we have years of experience in resurfacing worn tennis courts as well as surface changes.

 - We have more than 35 years of experience in surfacing and resurfacing tennis courts